 You'd need the intellectual property, too; the brand name, the trademarks, the trade secrets.

 Excellent Businesses Have Low PP&E Relative to Cash Flow and Net Earnings

-Some of the very best businesses you'd want to own don't require any property, plant and equipment at all.
-My husband and I own a company that has a contract with a manufacturing plant.
-We created an e-commerce solution that solved a lot of its problems.
-In exchange, we received the right to an on-going cut of the revenue generated by this firm.
-The business through which we hold this contract, a limited liability company, has no property, plant and equipment.
-It collects cash throughout the year and we distribute it to ourselves, as the equity owners, for use elsewhere.
+Some of the very best businesses you'd want to own don't require any property, plant, and equipment at all.
+The author and his husband own a company that has a contract with a manufacturing plant.
+They created an e-commerce solution that solved a lot of its problems.
+In exchange, they received the right to an on-going cut of the revenue generated by this firm.
+The business through which they hold this contract, a limited liability company, has no property, plant, and equipment.
+It collects cash throughout the year and they distribute it to themselves, as the equity owners, for use elsewhere.

 That's far preferable than having to pay for all of the machines, building upgrades, computers and other fixed assets ourselves.
-Economically, our business is superior because we get the joys of ownership without the risks.
+Economically, the business is superior because they get the joys of ownership without the risks.

-When analyzing the balance sheets of companies in a particular sector or industry, be sure to compare the relative property, plant and equipment of the firms relative to a dollar of after-tax profit generated.
-If one or more of the businesses is a lot more productive, that can be a sign to look more closely as it could turn out to be a fundamentally superior enterprise.
+When analyzing the balance sheets of companies in a particular sector or industry, be sure to compare the relative property, plant, and equipment of the firms relative to a dollar of after-tax profit generated.
+If one or more of the businesses are a lot more productive, that can be a sign to look more closely as it could turn out to be a fundamentally superior enterprise.